andresgalante/andresgalante.github.io/_posts/2015-10-14-emojis-on-css.markdown

 # Emijis on CSS

-I've heard that you could use emoji as class names, but it blew my mind to actually test it.
-Ofcourse this is completely useless, but it's as cool as CSS can get.
+I've heard that you could use emoji as class names, but it blew my mind to actually try it.
+Of course this is completely useless, but it's as cool as CSS can get.

 For example, if I want to build a section for Funny Hot News, I can name it like this: :smiley: :fire: :newspaper: